benshrimpton/intern_test/README.md

 * Clone the repo

-* Write all your code on the DOC do not add more files.
+* Write all your code on the `index.html` do not add more files.

 # Do these 2 tasks